eguvenc/framework_old/docs/advanced/README.md

 -------------------------------------------------------------------------------------
 ```

 Another example, we created a <b>captcha</b> module using hmvc methods download the latest version of Obullo and look at the captcha module.
 And just an idea you can create a login service creating a <b>login</b> folder then you can do request from your controllers using HMVC.
-Learn more details about Obullo's HMVC library click [Reuest helper](/docs/helpers/request-helper) link.
+Learn more details about Obullo's HMVC library click [Request helper](/docs/helpers/request-helper) link.

-## URI Routing<a name="uri-routing"></a>
+## URI Routing <a name="uri-routing"></a>

 ### URI Routing